-The opportunities for IT professionals in Shrewsbury have increased dramatically in the last 10 years, but so much more could be done to promote the sector and maximise opportunities in the County Town.
+The opportunities for IT professionals in Shrewsbury have increased dramatically in the last 10 years.
+But so much more could be done to promote the sector and maximise opportunities in the County Town.

-We established Greenfield IT Recruitment in 2009, in the first three years of trading only a small proportion of our annual revenues derived from our home town, less than 5%.
+We established Greenfield IT Recruitment in 2009.
+In the first three years of trading only a small proportion of our annual revenues derived from our home town, less than 5%.

-Very few local companies had an IT department of more than a couple of people, a number of technology firms were in “start up” mode and one or two digital marketing firms had “a tech guy”, that was it.
+Very few local companies had an IT department of more than a couple of people.
+A number of technology firms were in “start-up” mode and one or two digital marketing firms had “a tech guy”.
+That was it!
 Even the public sector bodies had very small IT departments and their staff turnover levels were very low.

 At the time the salaries for Shrewsbury based IT opportunities were lagging behind the rest of the country.
-Working close to home was seen as a lifestyle choice, if you could find a local job you had to put up with the low wages, this is one of the reasons Shropshire was known as “the graveyard of ambition”.
+Working close to home was seen as a lifestyle choice.
+If you could find a local job, you had to put up with the low wages.
+This is one of the reasons Shropshire was known as “the graveyard of ambition”.

-Anyone eager to work in a larger IT department or wanting to work with “Enterprise Scale” technology had to either go to Telford to work with at HMRC (EDS / Fujitsu / Cap Gemini) or face a longer daily commute to places like Birmingham, Manchester, Stoke or Chester.
+Anyone eager to work in a larger IT department or wanting to work with Enterprise Scale technology had to either go to Telford.
+To work with companies such as HMRC, Fujitsu.
+Cap Gemini, ETC. Or face a long daily commute to places like Birmingham, Manchester, Stoke or Chester.

-How things have changed!
+How things have changed:

-While we remain the only technology focused recruitment business in Shropshire, demand for our services locally has surged.
+While we remain the only technology-focused recruitment business in Shropshire, demand for our services locally has surged.

-NB – Still work to be done.
+NB – Still work to be done:

-It’s not perfect; there is still work to be done by Shrewsbury Town Council and Shropshire Council.
-They need to promote and incentivise tech firms to either relocate to the town or start up here, rather than just letting local people get on with it.
+It’s not perfect, there is still work to be done by Shrewsbury Town Council and Shropshire Council.
+They need to promote and incentivise tech firms to either relocate to the town or start-up here, rather than just letting local people get on with it.

-Furthermore our local University of Chester campus does not deliver any IT courses.
+Furthermore, our local University of Chester campus does not deliver any IT courses.

-If you are seeking a new role or your company needs help with recruitment, Greenfield IT are here to help!
+If you are seeking a new role or your company needs help with recruitment, Greenfield IT is here to help!
 Our hiring managers go the extra mile every day.
 Contact us for more info.